Colin Nish: Dumbarton

 Nish signed for Scottish Championship club Dumbarton in August 2013.
 As well as playing for the first team, Nish would also be in-charge of Dumbarton's under-19s.
 Nish scored one goal and created another in his debut for Dumbarton, in a 3–1 win over Morton on 24 August 2013.
 On 26 June 2014 Nish signed a new one-year deal with the Sons following a productive second half to the season which included the goal which took the Sons to their first Scottish Cup quarter final in over 30 years.
 Nish departed Dumbarton in January 2015.

 Cowdenbeath

 Nish joined Scottish Championship club Cowdenbeath in January 2015 on an 18-month contract following his release from Dumbarton.

 Coaching career

 On 2 June 2015, Nish was named as the new player-manager of Scottish League One club Cowdenbeath, following the resignation of Jimmy Nicholl.
 Nish's tenure lasted only one season however, with the club suffering their second successive relegation, this time to Scottish League Two.
 His contract was terminated in May 2016, less than a year after his appointment.

 He then took a position coaching youth players at Hibernian.
 After a few years of coaching Hibernian youth and reserve teams, Nish became the manager of Lowland League side Tranent Juniors in September 2022.
+He subsequently left the club when his contract ended in May 2023.

+Personal life

+In September 2023, Nish was found guilty of assaulting his former partner.
+Following a trial at Edinburgh Sheriff Court, he was banned from having any contact with the woman for 12 months and was fined £500 with a supplement charge of £20.